Wisconsin Gov. Evers defeats foe he called democracy threat

 MADISON, Wis.
-(AP) — Gov. Tony Evers has defeated Republican Tim Michels to keep battleground Wisconsin under Democratic control heading into the 2024 presidential election.
+(AP) — Gov. Tony Evers defeated Republican Tim Michels to keep battleground Wisconsin under a Democratic governor heading into the 2024 presidential election, declaring in his victory speech Wednesday that his win showed that voters wanted to protect democracy.

 Evers had argued that democracy was on the ballot with Michels, who was endorsed by Donald Trump and who cast doubt on Joe Biden's 2020 presidential win in Wisconsin.
 Michels favored disbanding the state's bipartisan elections commission and had promised to sign bills vetoed by Evers that would make it harder to vote absentee.

-Evers. in his victory speech early Wednesday, told his supporters he was “jazzed as hell” by the outcome of the race.
+Evers. in his victory speech, told his supporters he was “jazzed as hell” by the outcome of the race.
 “Holy mackerel folks, how about that?” he said.

 Evers also noted that he is frequently described as boring, but said: “As it turns out, boring wins.”